rajko-horvat/OpenCiv1/README.md

 ## How to compile the code (.NET Core 8 SDK required)
 If you want to Debug (or Compile) the code with Visual Studio 2022 Community Edition, it is assumed that:
 <ul>
-<li>For debugging purposes you have installed DOS Civilization game at 'c:\Dos\Civ1\', or at '~/Dos/Civ1/' if you are using Linux (uppercase files!).
+<li>For debugging purposes you have installed DOS Civilization game at 'c:\Dos\Civ1\', or at '~/Dos/Civ1/' if you are using Linux (be careful of uppercase files!).
 It is where its home directory resides (Images, palettes, text and save games are loaded/saved there, for now).</li>
 </ul>
 You can also compile with CLI method: